ostrodmit/AdaFilter/README.md

 Download or clone the repository, then simply change to the code directory.
 The codes are run in MATLAB.

 ### Demos
 We provide a "numerical tour" of 1D and 2D denoising.
-In MATLAB launched with administative rights, type:
+In MATLAB command line, type:
 ```
 >> matlab demo1d       % Run a demonstration of 1D-denoising
 >> matlab demo2d       % Run a demonstration of 2D-denoising
 ```
+Note that in order for the images to be saved as .pdf files, MATLAB must be launched with administrative rights.

 ## Usage